davidkjeremiah/optimizing_machine_downtime_with_machine_learning_in_python/README.md

 * Deploy the trained model as an API or integrate it into a production system, depending on the business requirement.
 * Continously monitoring the system performance and retrain the model as necessary with the new data.

+## Result

+For this project, the value of accuracy is a decimal between 0 and 1, with higher values indicating more accurate predictions.
+In this case, a value of 0.99 would indicate that the model's predictions were accurate 99% of the time, which can be confirmed from the plot between 'Actual Downtime (hours)' vs 'Predicted Downtime (hours)'.
+This would indicate that the model is performing well and thus can be trusted for `next month's predictions`.

+The value of `maintenance_cost_reduction` is 114479.30, which indicates that the model's predictions are resulting in a reduction in maintenance costs of approximately ₦114,479.30.

 ## Note

 * Please install all the necessary libraries before running the project.